 Basics of Fort Wilderness

 Fort Wilderness is one of Walt Disney World’s oldest resorts, having opened in November 1971.
-The Walt Disney World website confusingly breaks the resort down into “The Campsites at Disney’s Fort Wilderness Resort” and “The Cabins at Disney’s Fort Wilderness Resort.”
+There are three broad categories of “rooms” are Fort Wilderness: Cabins, DVC Cabins, and Campsites.
 While these are very different accommodation types, as we cover below, they share the resort and its amenities.

 Accommodations at Disney’s Fort Wilderness Resort